 Exceptions to this policy can only be made by the Associate Vice President for Student Engagement, and only under extreme circumstances.
 The decision of the Associate Vice President is final.
-To apply for an exception, the parent, legal guardian or spouse needs to provide a notarized letter documenting that the student will in fact meet the criteria stated in the policy and lives within a reasonable commuting distance (defined as within 30 miles of the campus of attendance).
+To apply for an exception, the parent, legal guardian, or spouse needs to provide a notarized letter documenting that the student will in fact meet the criteria stated in the policy and lives within a reasonable commuting distance.